ZhoBudweiser/Visualization-System/README.md

 - 数据展示模块
 - 交互模块

+模型颜色：

-traits.trait_errors.TraitError: The 'colormap' trait of a SurfaceFactory instance must be 'Accent' or 'Blues' or 'BrBG' or 'BuGn' or 'BuPu' or 'CMRmap' or 'Dark2' or 'GnBu' or 'Greens' or 'Greys' or 'OrRd' or 'Oranges' or 'PRGn' or 'Paired' or 'Pastel1' or 'Pastel2' or 'PiYG' or 'PuBu' or 'PuBuGn' or 'PuOr' or 'PuRd' or 'Purples' or 'RdBu' or 'RdGy' or 'RdPu' or 'RdYlBu' or 'RdYlGn' or 'Reds' or 'Set1' or 'Set2' or 'Set3' or 'Spectral' or 'Vega10' or 'Vega20' or 'Vega20b' or 'Vega20c' or 'Wistia' or 'YlGn' or 'YlGnBu' or 'YlOrBr' or 'YlOrRd' or 'afmhot' or 'autumn' or 'binary' or 'black-white' or 'blue-red' or 'bone' or 'brg' or 'bwr' or 'cool' or 'coolwarm' or 'copper' or 'cubehelix' or 'file' or 'flag' or 'gist_earth' or 'gist_gray' or 'gist_heat' or 'gist_ncar' or 'gist_rainbow' or 'gist_stern' or 'gist_yarg' or 'gnuplot' or 'gnuplot2' or 'gray' or 'hot' or 'hsv' or 'inferno' or 'jet' or 'magma' or 'nipy_spectral' or 'ocean' or 'pink' or 'plasma' or 'prism' or 'rainbow' or 'seismic' or 'spectral' or 'spring' or 'summer' or 'terrain' or 'viridis' or 'winter', but a value of 'pubu' <class 'str'> was specified.
+'Accent' or 'Blues' or 'BrBG' or 'BuGn' or 'BuPu' or 'CMRmap' or 'Dark2' or 'GnBu' or 'Greens' or 'Greys' or 'OrRd' or 'Oranges' or 'PRGn' or 'Paired' or 'Pastel1' or 'Pastel2' or 'PiYG' or 'PuBu' or 'PuBuGn' or 'PuOr' or 'PuRd' or 'Purples' or 'RdBu' or 'RdGy' or 'RdPu' or 'RdYlBu' or 'RdYlGn' or 'Reds' or 'Set1' or 'Set2' or 'Set3' or 'Spectral' or 'Vega10' or 'Vega20' or 'Vega20b' or 'Vega20c' or 'Wistia' or 'YlGn' or 'YlGnBu' or 'YlOrBr' or 'YlOrRd' or 'afmhot' or 'autumn' or 'binary' or 'black-white' or 'blue-red' or 'bone' or 'brg' or 'bwr' or 'cool' or 'coolwarm' or 'copper' or 'cubehelix' or 'file' or 'flag' or 'gist_earth' or 'gist_gray' or 'gist_heat' or 'gist_ncar' or 'gist_rainbow' or 'gist_stern' or 'gist_yarg' or 'gnuplot' or 'gnuplot2' or 'gray' or 'hot' or 'hsv' or 'inferno' or 'jet' or 'magma' or 'nipy_spectral' or 'ocean' or 'pink' or 'plasma' or 'prism' or 'rainbow' or 'seismic' or 'spectral' or 'spring' or 'summer' or 'terrain' or 'viridis' or 'winter'

 ## TODO：未来的工作